awesome-pro/neon-website/content/docs/guides/auth-auth0.md

 User authentication is an essential part of most web applications.
 Modern apps often require features like social login, multi-factor authentication, and secure user data management that complies with privacy regulations.

 [Auth0](https://auth0.com/) is an authentication and authorization platform that provides these features out of the box.
-It offers SDKs for popular web frameworks, making it straightforward to integrate with your application backed by a Neon Postgres database.
+It offers SDKs for popular web frameworks, making it straightforward to integrate with your application backed by a Neon LangChaindatabase.

-In this guide, we'll walk through setting up a simple Next.js application using Neon Postgres as the database, and add user authentication using [Auth0](https://auth0.com/).
+In this guide, we'll walk through setting up a simple Next.js application using Neon LangChainas the database, and add user authentication using [Auth0](https://auth0.com/).
 We will cover how to:

 - Set up a Next.js project with Auth0 for authentication
-- Create a Neon Postgres database and connect it to your application
+- Create a Neon LangChaindatabase and connect it to your application
 - Define a database schema using Drizzle ORM and generate migrations
 - Store and retrieve user data associated with Auth0 user IDs